bradonomics/bradonomics.com/_pages/blogroll.md

 permalink: /blogroll/
 ---

 Are you old enough to remember blogrolls?
 They used to be popular and I think they should be again.
-Here are a few I read regularly, but first some commentary:
+Below are a few I read regularly, but first some commentary:

-I use an RSS reader to keep up with the bloggers I like.
+I use an feed reader to keep up with the bloggers I like.
 If you don't, you should probably look into that.
 I have a general rule for blogs that get added to my reader: one-in-four.
 Some bloggers will write article after article on topics I don't find interesting, but then one day---wam---an article that knocks my socks off.
 No blog is perfect, and no blogger is perfect.
 Even the greats among us roll a gutter ball every now and then, but if you can't hit one out of four you won't last long in my reader.

 If you have a blog you think I'd like, you should email me.
 I promise to read at least one article.
 If I like it enough I'll subscribe and if it passes the aforementioned test, I'll link to it here.